A ketogenic diet is a high-fat, low-carb diet that conditions the body into a metabolic state known as ketosis.

-When it comes to maintaining health body weight, there are numerous approaches you can follow.
+When it comes to maintaining a healthy body weight, there are numerous approaches you can follow.
 Among the safest, most effective, and sustainable measures is to adopt a tailored meal structure that helps you achieve your desired goals.
-Over the years, various weight loss diets have risen to popularity and have been adopted by the masses to shed the kilos.
+Over the years, various weight-loss diets have risen to popularity and have been adopted by the masses to shed kilos.
 While some of these are healthy, others have been proven to be fad diets that do more harm than good.
-Among the more popular ones for weight loss in the recent years is the keto diet.
+Among the more popular ones for weight loss in recent years is the keto diet.
 You may be surprised to know that what was once used as an age-old form of therapy for epilepsy is now a recommended nutrition plan for those with the goal of losing weight quickly.

 For a clear answer to the common question, ‘What is a keto diet?’ and to learn about the other important factors that define it, read on.

 Simply put, a ketogenic diet is a high-fat, low-carb diet that conditions the body into a metabolic state known as ketosis.
 During ketosis, fat is efficiently used as energy as it is converted to ketones in the liver.
 These ketones are then used to provide energy for the brain.
 Healthline Media outlines 4 main types of ketogenic diets, and they are as follows.

 Apart from these major types of keto diets, you may come across other combinations such as a very low carb ketogenic diet, calorie-restricted keto diet, or MCT keto diet, which focuses on getting fats from medium-chain triglycerides usually found in foods like coconut oil.

 Besides the fact that a ketogenic diet works well for weight loss, there are other potential health benefits associated with it.
 Keto diets may help: